o3de/o3de.org/content/docs/userguide/find-by-name-and-index-node.md

 ---
-description: ' Use the Find by Name and Index node in the &ALYlong; &script-canvas;
-  editor to find the substance material and graph index. '
+description: ' Use the Find by Name and Index node in the Amazon Lumberyard Script Canvas editor to find the substance material and graph index. '
 title: Find by Name and Index
 ---